snotskie/ttrpg/md/index.md

 **Die Sizes:** A Stat Die can be one of five sizes, from $d2$ to $d10$, as described in the Stat Dice Notation table below.

 **Stat Dice "Bump":** Stat Dice in this game "bump."
 This means that when you roll a $1$ on a Stat Die, roll it again and add the new result to the previous result.
 As long as you continue to roll a $1$ on the die, you continue to roll again and add this way.
-Success without bumping represents natural or trained ability, while doing so with bumping represents a character's extra determination or focus on the action.
+Success without bumping represents your natural or trained ability, and success with bumping represents your extra determination or focus on the action.

 **Balanced Stats:** Stats are "balanced" if they use the same size Stat Die.